denysdenysenko/ukad-git-workshop/README.md

 Use multiline comments.
 Do not put sensitive information into the commit, but put enough data to be able to investigate commit origin in the future.
 A good example would be:
 ```
 git commit -m "Task name goes to the first line
-Particular details of what was done
+Particular details of what was done go to the second line
-URL to the task tracker with more details"
+URL to the task tracker with more details goes to the third line"
 ```

 ## Merge vs Rebase vs Fast Forward